Ariamelon/Honeydew/README.md

 ![Board Render Back](Showcase/Board-Render-B.png)

 ## Changelog
+* 27/08/2023: Added unified library for all symbols, footprints and 3D files.
+Changed MCU to STM32F072RBT6.
+Removed OLED, voltage and current sensing, USB CC circuitry and shift registers.
+Changed ESD protection chip.
+Cleaned up routing and component placement.
+Changed SWD header pinout to 6-pin standard.
 * 17/08/2023: Moved gasket mounts from plate to PCB.
 Changed USB C connector.
 Modified case to accommodate.
-* 16/08/2023: Updated to V3.1.
-Fixed VIK wiring (RGB and SDA were swapped).
+* 16/08/2023: Fixed VIK wiring (RGB and SDA were swapped).
 Added another BAV70 for the bottom button in the thumb cluster.
 Added DNP attribute to R15.
 Added jumper for VIK 5V rail.
 * 08/08/2023: Fixed case render.
 * 06/08/2023: Changed switch footprint back to MX only, as it's too much money to risk on an experimental footprint, and rerouted the relevant traces.
 Cleaned up footprint library by removing many unused footprints.
 * 05/08/2023: Fixed switch and SK6812 MINI-E footprints to get rid of DRC errors.
 Fixed EC10 footprint and merged together PTS645 and D2F footprints.
 Fixed plate files to fit JLC 1.6mm minimum slot specification.
 Added fusion file for overall design.